Complexity Management Strategies

 #8 – Avoid the trap of analysis paralysis and start acting

 Rational, linear cultures are deeply socialized in a tradition of understanding through analysis.
 We expect causality and seek a clear “why” answer to everything.
 And when we don’t find it, we tend to overdo analysis or simply freeze.
-But action can be a better way to understanding and find solutions than analysis.
-In complex or low experience situations, muddling through and trial and error often work better.
+But action can be a better way to understand and find solutions than analysis.
+In complex or low-experience situations, muddling through and trial and error often work better.

 READ ALSO: For Change to Happen, You Have to Take Action